ZenLiuCN/mimic/readme.md

       MimicBenchmark.mimicBenchProxySetConv       avgt   50     90.640 ±    6.061  ns/op
       ----------------------------------------------------------------------------------
       * ASM setter use a lazy convert when generate map, but pojo do validate and convert when set or get.
-      ** Average build time is the cost without interface analysis and internal Objects creation,those are cached with Caffiene
+      ** Average build time is the cost without interface analysis and internal Objects creation,those are cached with Caffeine

 ```